 When you’ve got your sim racing rig, equipment and a platform of choice, you can begin to think about the accessories such as a sequential shifter, or handbrake.

-Amongst the various Sim Racing platforms you may have experienced, have you found yourself in need of a handbrake that isn’t just an awkwardly placed button you bound on your wheel?
-Today we will answer the age-old question of is a handbrake is really needed, and which handbrakes are there on the market?
+Amongst the various Sim Racing titles you may have experienced, have you found yourself in need of a handbrake that isn’t just an awkwardly placed button you bound on your wheel?
+Today we will answer the age-old question of is a handbrake is really needed, and which handbrakes are there on the market.

 If you are still looking to tie your set-up together though, and you don’t have a rig yet, we’ve curated a guide to the best Sim Racing Rigs in 2023 so you don’t have to.

 Do you need a handbrake for sim racing?

 To put it simply, in a rally or drift game they are not a necessity, but they are certainly extremely helpful if that’s what you are interested in.
 If you want to have the motion and connection to the car as you would in real life, then we would certainly recommend a handbrake.

 It gives more feedback than pressing a button on the wheel and it is also a lot more fun!

 There are a lot of different handbrakes on the market, all with differences in quality and price class.
 So, we’ve made a list of ten different handbrakes from all kinds of different Sim Racing equipment providers from various price ranges, whilst also delving into features, build quality, and how to use the handbrake for you.

 |Fanatec Clubsport Handbrake V1.5||Budget||– Easy set up if in the Fanatec ecosystem|

 |– Extras are needed if you don’t have a Fanatec base|